“Strength does not come from physical capacity. It comes from an indomitable will.”

 These are ways to help you balance the internal struggle that keeps you from starting an exercise regiment or sticking with it.

 External events drive most of our activities.
 We set goals based on what we haven’t done.
 For example, a wedding or summer vacation approaches, and we try to meet a weight loss goal fast.
 Pretty soon, we become overwhelmed by the process we set and the way we set our goals.
 Then, we give up.

 A more beneficial way to set goals to work on a process instead of results.

 A process-oriented goal setting is something like this.
 “I’ll exercise for 20 minutes every other day for the next thirty days.
 That’s only 12 sessions.
 I can do it with one hand tied behind my back.”

 Make it measurable

-In addition to assigning number of sessions per week that you can count, within that 20 minute find activities that you can measure and improve.
+In addition to assigning a number of sessions per week that you can count, within that 20-minute find activities that you can measure and improve.
 For example, if part of your routine is to do squats, focus on going from two sets of ten repetitions to three sets of 12 repetitions.
 From there, you can increase your intensity but carrying some weights.

 By measuring you create a path for progress that by itself could motivate you.

 Shift your strength